Political views of Bill O'Reilly: Music industry

 Several rappers and hip hop producers have appeared on The O'Reilly Factor.
 Rapper Cam'ron and hip hop entrepreneur Damon Dash appeared on the program to defend their supposed corruption of young people, to which Damon Dash responded:

 So, if you know there is negative in something, try to find the positive as opposed to always talking about the negative.
 That's the thing I don't understand, why we're criticized so hard within hip-hop.
 No one talks about the jobs we create, no one talks about the things we do within our community, and no one talks about the businesses we've done, how we've opened the doors and shown people that it's cool to be smart, it's cool to be a CEO, and it's cool to not take advantage but to reap the benefits of all your labor and to do it fairly.

-Bill O'Reilly has also interviewed Marilyn Manson on the topic of being a "dangerous" influence on U.S. youth.
-O'Reilly asked Manson if he thought his work encouraged kids to have sex, homosexuality, use drugs and profanity.
+O'Reilly has also interviewed rock musician Marilyn Manson on the topic of being a "dangerous influence" on American youth.
+O'Reilly inquired of Manson if he thought his artistic endeavors encouraged kids to have sex, homosexual relationships, substance abuse, and the use of profanity.
 He also asked Manson whether his songs encouraged suicide or not.
 Marilyn Manson answered that in his view the songs were about getting through those feelings, and that ultimately people make their own decisions.